Ian Robert Hope

 An imbalance whether it is physical or emotional can arise for many reasons with the end result creating a sense of unhappiness, illness or disease.
 Such conditions manifest themselves in various guises such as depression, emotional distress, M.E, menstrual or gynaecological problems, back, neck, hip pain or tightness, muscle/joint disorders, headaches, rheumatism, skin disorders as well as many physical or emotional problems.

 The essence of acupuncture is its ability to re-established equilibrium between the physical, emotional and spiritual aspects within the individual therefore bringing about a sense of wellness.

-It can also be used as a preventative measure to strengthen an individual’s constitution especially when they do feel well within themselves without being ‘unwell’ in the western sense.
+It can also be used as a preventative measure to strengthen an individual’s constitution especially when they do not feel well within themselves without being ‘unwell’ in the western sense.
 It can also be used alongside conventional and other complementary medicines without adverse side effects

 Diagnosis and treatment

 The energy of the individual is distributed through pathways within the body, which are associated with a particular organ i.e. the Lung, Liver, Heart, Large Intestine etc. etc. When an energetic imbalance is present, a person may experience particular symptoms referred to in Chinese Medicine as ‘syndromes’.
 The aim of the diagnosis is to identify which syndromes underlie the specific complaint as well as the syndrome that reflects a persons’ constitutional type.